popzeka/quantum-leap/README.md

 5.  **Validation & Voting**: The proposed block is broadcast to all other validators in the network.
 Each validator independently runs `validate_block()`, which checks the block's integrity against its local copy of the blockchain.

-6.  **Consensus Check**: The simulator tallies the "votes".
-A vote's power is equal to the validator's stake.
+6.  **Consensus Check**: The simulator tallies the "votes."
+The weight of each vote is equal to the validator's stake.
 If the total stake of validators who approved the block meets or exceeds a predefined threshold (e.g., 2/3 of the total network stake), consensus is reached.

 7.  **Chain Append**: If consensus is achieved, the new block is officially added to the `Blockchain` instance.
 The transactions included in that block are then removed from the mempool.

 8.  **Repeat**: The process repeats for the next round, starting again with leader selection.

-## Usage Example
+## Usage

 To run the simulation, you first need to install the required dependencies.